sarumaha/sarumaha/README.md

 ### Hi there 👋

-- 🔭 I'm currently focused on Analytics Engineering.
+- 🔭 Interested in Data Science space
-- 🌱 I'm passionate about building robust data pipelines, conducting deep data analysis, orchestrating controlled experiments, and creating data visualizations.
+- 🌱 I'm passionate about building data pipelines, conducting deep data analysis, controlled experiments, machine learning and creating data visualizations.
-- 💬 Feel free to ask me about anything related to data pipelines, data analysis, experimentation techniques, or data visualization.
 - 📫 How to reach me: [Email](mailto:xxx.xxx@gmail.com)
 - 📄 Learn more about my professional journey: [LinkedIn](https://www.linkedin.com/in/xx-xxx-a065a462/)